rooreynolds/microprinter/README.md

 -   re-integrate debug library into microprinter.rb - pipe serial messages to console for debugging and automated testing.
 -   format the RSS feed item printout to shorten the URL and print properly so that it can be OCR'd with Google Goggles
 -   possibly port Ben O'Steen's image stuff so that you can print QRCodes on links, as well as images.
+-   barcodes, 1D (built-in capability)

+### Also, I want a pony

+Some todo items that may or may not end up being useful, feasible, interesting, or just plain dumb.

+-   make `/` do something useful, like display a form that you can feed printable items into.
+-   add some kind of polling behavior for specified feeds
+-   integrate tom taylor's microprinter-over-ethernet-shield setup, so you can use this sinatra app with one or the other?
+-   bookmarklet for printing locally